wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 resource destruction:  I add a unit test that asserts the stability of the critical resource's logical identifier.

-## Synthesis-time vs Deploy-time values
+## Deferred values

 In a CloudFormation template a [Ref][CFRef] refers an another resource's property.
 During deployment, the CloudFormation service orders resource creation such that it can substitute the `Ref` with the property's actual value.

-The CDK models references with [tokens][CDKToken] which appear as regular TypeScript strings, but with values using a custom encoding.
-This design choice lets you write code that looks like direct property access which gets translated to use `Ref`s when needed.
-On the flip slide, you lack a clear, indication of when you handle one of these deferred values.
+The CDK models references using [tokens][CDKToken].
+These tokens present as regular TypeScript strings, but their values use a special encoding.
+This design choice lets you write code that looks like direct property access, which the CDK translates into `Ref`s when needed.
+On the flip slide, you lack a clear signal when you handle one of these deferred values.

-Consequently, you can quickly encounter difficulties if you attempt to inspect or manipulate these tokens at synthesis time, as their true content doesn't yet become visible.
+Fortunately, most of the code I write avoids inspecting or manipulating tokens.
+But, if you develop a construct library I suggest to study [how to check for unresolved tokens in your constructs][CDKToken].

 ## Libraries